 In October, it is best to dress in layers.
 You may be tempted to wear shorts on a few warmer days, but jeans or long pants are the preferred choice as they leave you prepared for rainy days.

 A sweater and a light jacket should do fine in October.
 Comfortable closed-toe shoes, or a pair of sneakers, are the best option for Lisbon’s steep paved streets.
-You might want to carry an umbrella.
+You may want to carry an umbrella.

 Lisbon October Events